Planning is Powerful

 Because planning is a conscious choice.

-Step one is to make a decision about what you want to DO with your life.
+Step one is to make a decision about what you want to DO.

 You make the decisions.